prince-hope1975/contracts/cl4bwfknp03dijpnv3dsdgh2z.md

 # Tutorial: BattleShip

-In this Tutorial, we'll walk through a simple decentralized application, the Battleship game; where two players have to try to guess the positions of each ship on a Gameboard.
+In this tutorial, we'll walk through a simple decentralized application, the Battleship game; where two players have to try to guess the positions of each ship on a Gameboard.
 More on battleship [here](<https://en.wikipedia.org/wiki/Battleship_(game)>).

 This tutorial aims to give the required knowledge to build, test, and implement custom blockchain logic easily.

-This tutorail assumes you have completed the Rock, Paper, Scissors tutorail [here](https://docs.reach.sh/tut/rps/#tut)
+This tutorial assumes you have completed the Rock, Paper, Scissors tutorial [here](https://docs.reach.sh/tut/rps/#tut)

 We assume that you’ll go through this tutorial in a directory named ~/reach/tutorial-battleship:

-`$ mkdir -p ~/reach/tutorail-battleship`
+`$ mkdir -p ~/reach/tutorial-battleship`

 And that you have a copy of Reach installed in ~/reach so you can write